Aliases for SNAI2 Gene

 This gene encodes a member of the Snail family of C2H2-type zinc finger transcription factors.
 The encoded protein acts as a transcriptional repressor that binds to E-box motifs and is also likely to repress E-cadherin transcription in breast carcinoma.
 This protein is involved in epithelial-mesenchymal transitions and has antiapoptotic activity.
 Mutations in this gene may be associated with sporatic cases of neural tube defects. [provided by RefSeq, Jul 2008]

 GeneCards Summary for SNAI2 Gene

-SNAI2 (Snail Family Zinc Finger 2) is a Protein Coding gene.
-Diseases associated with SNAI2 include bone osteosarcoma and piebald trait, snai2-related.
-Among its related pathways are ERK Signaling and PAK Pathway.
-GO annotations related to this gene include sequence-specific DNA binding and RNA polymerase II distal enhancer sequence-specific DNA binding transcription factor activity.
-An important paralog of this gene is SCRT2.
+SNAI2 (Snail Family Transcriptional Repressor 2) is a Protein Coding gene.
+Diseases associated with SNAI2 include Waardenburg Syndrome, Type 2D and Piebald Trait.
+Among its related pathways are PAK Pathway and ERK Signaling.
+Gene Ontology (GO) annotations related to this gene include sequence-specific DNA binding and transcriptional repressor activity, RNA polymerase II proximal promoter sequence-specific DNA binding.
+An important paralog of this gene is SNAI1.

 UniProtKB/Swiss-Prot for SNAI2 Gene